Homosexuality in pre-Columbian Peru: Inca Empire

 Likewise, the Incas had special consideration for lesbians whom they called holjoshta.
+Some holjoshtas had roles in war and combat.
 The Inca Capac Yupanqui used to have a very special affection for these women.

-However, in the center and south of the empire the Incas severely punished homosexuality.
+Men who had sex with other men were called warminchu in Quecha.
+In the center and the south of the empire the Incas severely punished warminchu.
 The chronicler Martín de Murúa commented in his General History of Peru that the Inca Lloque Yupanqui punished "with great severity public sins - stealing, killing – and sodomy, for which he restrained, plucked his ears, pulled his nose and hanged him, and he cut the necks of the nobles and principals or tore their shirts.”
+Some experts believe the Inca Empire punished both same sex relations and masturbation because of kairhuarmi.
+Kairhuarmi is a Quechua word that describes the belief that men and women have differences that are only resolved by their union.
+Maintaining difference between genders would have been important to Incan power structures where women were unequally represented in politics.

 The Inca Garcilaso de la Vega relates in his Royal Commentaries of the Incas that homosexuality in the Inca Empire was prohibited and that "sodomites" were persecuted and burned alive.

 They had found that there were some sodomites, not in all the valleys, but in each one, not in all the common neighbors, but in some individuals who secretly used that evil vice...
 The Inca was happy with the story of the conquest. ...
 And in particular he ordered that with great diligence an investigation be made of the sodomites and in a public square they would burn alive those who were found not only guilty but initiated, no matter how little... they would also burn their houses and tear them down to the ground and burn them. the trees of their estates, uprooting them... and they proclaimed by an unforgettable law that from then on they should guard against falling into such a crime, under penalty that for the sin of one, their entire town would be devastated and all its inhabitants in general burned.